 A Bit About Mites

 Mites may be among the most wide-spread creatures on the planet; they are certainly among the most diverse.
 They can survive in a wide array of habitats and, because of their small size, they largely go unnoticed.
-Remarkably, there are over 48,00 known species of mites.
+Remarkably, there are 3-5 million known species of mites.

 The vast majority of mite species are harmless to humans, but some are far from benign.
 In fact, more than 250 million people become afflicted with mites each year.
 They can be found in hair follicles and the sebaceous (oil) glands on the skin, often near the nose, the eyebrows and eyelashes.

 That's why it is so hard to get rid of mites!
 Luckily, Sterifab is an effective, non-residual mite killer, and you can use it on almost any type of surface.